riinuots/markdown/instructions/instructions.md

 Set the output format of `working_document.Rmd` back to html\_document by either

-1. Press on the Knit button and select “Knit to HTML” again (this moves `html_document` to the top of `output:`).
+1. Press on the Knit button and select "Knit to HTML" again (this moves `html_document` to the top of `output:`).

 or